gt-crnch-rg/read-the-docs/docs/general/python-environments.rst

 - :code:`virtualenv` is installed across most of our servers and as many dev boards as possible.
     - We recommend to use either :code:`virtualenv` or :code:`venv` with :code:`pip` or :code:`pipenv` to install packages into your local virtual environments.
 Note that :code:`venv` and :code:`pip` are default packages for all Python 3.3+ installations.
 - We do not typically recommend using conda, miniconda, or anaconda as these quickly eat up home directory space.
     - However, if you want to use conda or miniconda please consider `using miniconda with your scratch space folder <https://gt-crnch-rg.readthedocs.io/en/main/general/rg-filesystems.html>`__ to store your conda environment and venvs.
+See the example below under the Conda section as a template.

 What's the difference between pip, venv, env, conda, etc?
 =============